leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_servers.md

 #####  Kubernetes

-As `kubeadm` is still in beta stage !!! <ref name="kubeadm">https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/</ref>, we chose to wait a little longer before setting everything up.
+As `kubeadm` is still in beta stage [^2], we chose to wait a little longer before setting everything up.

 <br>